anirbanroychowdhury/AustraliaTruck_IE/README.md

 OpenCV: It is a library of programming functions mainly aimed at real-time computer vision.
 Through using the built in functions we can quickly design a lot of the feature extractiona and analysis that is required for this project.

 To start the project:
+1. Open Powershell terminal.
-1. Git clone the project
+1. Git clone the project through powershell. command - git pull origin master
-2. Install dependencies through <mark>pip install -r requirements.txt</mark>
+2. Install dependencies through <mark>pip install -rq requirements.txt</mark> through powershell.
-3. Change DEBUG=TRUE to run on local machine in settings.py, under folder austruckie
+3. Change DEBUG=TRUE to run on local machine in settings.py, under folder austruckie.
-4. To run django server, use python manage.py runserver.
+4. To run django server, use python manage.py runserver on terminal.
 5. NOTE: The above command should be run from the root folder of the project where manage.py is located.

+IDE Required: Visual Studio Code, PyCharm, etc - anyone will work Terminal : Powershell or IDE one.